 The pomegranate (Punica granatum L.), is one of the ancient and highly praised favorite fruit belongs family Lythraceae of Myrtales order which is mainly grown in tropical and subtropical regions of the world.
-In recent years for successful cultivation of pomegranate, faced by many constraints, among them, pest and diseases are the major ones.
+In recent years for the successful cultivation of pomegranate, faced by many constraints, among them, pest and diseases are the major ones.
 Common pathogens of pomegranate leaf and fruits include Anthracnose and Cercospora and Alternaria leaf spot and these pathogens cause severe loss to pomegranate crop.
 Therefore, a field experiment was carried out on the effect of Indofil M- 45 against leaf spots and fruit rot of pomegranate during 2018-19 and 2019-2020 at College of Horticulture, Hiriyur.
 Experimental results revealed that all the treatments significantly reduced the leaf spots and fruit rot disease severity over untreated control.
 Amongst all the treatments in both seasons.
-Indofil M-45 @ 4 gm/liter was most effective in management leaf spots (15.50 and 16.17 PDI), anthracnose (10.55 and 8.33 PDI) with a yield of 4.18 tons/ha and 3.59 tons/ ha respectively followed by the same fungicides at 3.00gm/liter.
+Indofil M-45 atat gm/liter was most effective in management leaf spots (15.50 and 16.17 PDI), anthracnose (10.55 and 8.33 PDI) with a yield of 4.18 tons/ha and 3.59 tons/ ha respectively followed by the same fungicides at 3.00gm/liter.

-Key Words: Pomegranate, Anthracnose, Cercospora and Alternaria leaf spot and Indofil M-45 versatile adaptability, hardy nature, low cost maintenance and high returns.
-In recent past its wide significance in health, nutrition and livelihood security has been recognized which resulted in heavy demand for fruit consumption not only in India but throughout the globe.
-In India, pomegranate is commercially cultivated in Maharashtra, Karnataka and Andhra Pradesh and the most important cultivar in this pomegranate belt is 'Bhagwa' which covers around 80% area under pomegranate in Maharashtra.
-Since last two decades, its cultivation has popularized in arid and semi-arid regions of India, not only because of its sweet acidic taste, precocious bearing and better shelf-life but as a remunerative crop as well (Anon., 2004).
+Key Words: Pomegranate, Anthracnose, Cercospora and Alternaria leaf spot and Indofil M-45 versatile adaptability, hardy nature, low-cost maintenance and high returns.
+In the recent past its wide significance in health, nutrition and livelihood security has been recognized which resulted in heavy demand for fruit consumption not only in India but throughout the globe.
+In India, pomegranate is commercially cultivated in Maharashtra, Karnataka and Andhra Pradesh and the most important cultivar in this pomegranate belt is 'Bhagwa' which covers around 80% area under pomegranate in Maharashtra (Bassiri, 2018; Castagna et al., 2020; Wang et al., 2018).
+In last two decades, its cultivation has popularized in arid and semi-arid regions of India, not only because of its sweet acidic taste, precocious bearing, and better shelf-life but as a remunerative crop as well (Anon., 2004).
 Among these leaf/fruit spot caused by various organisms such as, Colletotrichum gloeosporioides, Cercospora punicae, Alternaria alternata, Sphaceloma punicae, Drechslera sp., and Phomopsis sp., take a heavy toll on the crop (Jamadar and Patil, 2007).
 This results in drastic reduction in the yield as well as ultimate marketability by way of severe spotting of the produce.
-There are several conventional fungicides being used by the farmers with no avail.
-Hence there is a need to explore chemical formulations with higher doses, which are highly efficient in managing these diseases
+Several conventional fungicides are being used by the farmers with no avail.
+Hence there is a need to explore chemical formulations with higher doses, which are highly efficient in managing these diseases effectively.
+Hence an attempt was made to identify the performance of the higher dose molecules against the leaf spots and fruit rot of pomegranate.
+Material and methods: